brandur/sorg/content/drafts/idempotency-keys.md

   same key.
 Stripe's own idempotency guarantees ensure that we haven't double-charged our user.

+* *A bad deploy 500s all requests midway through:*
+  Developers scramble and deploy a fix for the bug.
+After it's out, clients retry and the original requests succeed along the newly bug-free path.
+If the fix took so long to get out that clients have long since gone away, then the completer process pushes them through.

+Our care around implementing a failsafe design has paid off -- the system is safe despite a wide variety of possible failures.

 ## Non-idempotent foreign state mutations (#non-idempotent)

 If we know that a foreign state mutation is an idempotent